DrSpooglemon/math/README.md

 # math

 Calculator
     First attempt is a very basic calculator and probably a bunch of spaghetti code.
-I'm going t work on having a separate calculator
-    class and GUI, then add other calculator functions.
+I'm going t0 work on having a separate calculator class and GUI, then add other calculator functions.

     Second attempt at a calculator involves a separate Calculator class which is pretty lame.